curtis-murray/MedicalDevicesNLP/README.md

 ### Topic Modelling
 - Python/hSBM.py
-Peforms hierarchical stochastic block modelling.
+  - Peforms hierarchical stochastic block modelling.
 Again, no need to run unless you want to change any of the preprocessing steps.

 ### Post Processing
 - R/analyse_topics_clean.R
-Formats the hSBM results into:
+  - Formats the hSBM results into:
 - data/tidy_topics.csv
-This gives P(word | Level, Topic)
+  - This gives P(word | Level, Topic)
 - data/tidy_topics_docs.csv
-This gives P(topic | Level, Doc)
+  - This gives P(topic | Level, Doc)

 From here you can do all the fun stuff.

 ### Analysis
 - R/med_devices_data.R
-This gets the data for the disproportionality analysis which Ty has been using.
+  - This gets the data for the disproportionality analysis which Ty has been using.

 ## Notes:
 - You will need to run R/analyse_topics_clean.R to generate data/tidy_topics_docs.R as it is > 200MB and won't push to github.
 - R appears to use ...1 instead of X1 now for loading unnamed colums.
-If you get an error finding "X1" and replacing with "...1".
+If you get an error, try finding "X1" and replacing with "...1".
 Probably the same with "X2" and "...2". #TODO I will need to check this at some point.